aedera/anc2vec/README.md

 ## Requirements

-`anc2vec` requires Python 3.6 and TensorFlow 2.3.1.
+Anc2vec requires Python 3.6 and TensorFlow 2.3.1.

 ## Installation

-To install `anc2vec` is recommendable to have installed [Conda](https://docs.conda.io/en/latest/), to avoid package conflicts.
+It is recommendable to have installed [Conda](https://docs.conda.io/en/latest/), to avoid Python package conflicts.

 After having Conda installed, create and activate a conda environment, for example, named anc2vec: